-Welcome to Some, uh, Theologica, the blog of Mark Schaefer, pastor, attorney, and author, containing articles, sermons, and reflections on faith, theology, and language.
+Welcome to Some, uh, Theologica, the blog of Mark Schaefer, preacher, attorney, and author, containing articles, sermons, and reflections on faith, theology, and language.
 Most of the posts here are sermons preached over the years reflecting on a number of different topics, but you’ll also find essays, articles, reflections, and an occasional translation.
-You can also find information on Rev. Schaefer’s books The Good News according to Mark and The Certainty of Uncertainty.
+You can also find information on Mark’s books The Good News according to Mark and The Certainty of Uncertainty.

 Popular Posts